-Comments about High Country Gardens Canna Lily Wyoming:
+Comments about High Country Gardens Wyoming Canna Lily Bulbs:

 Unfortunately the bulbs never grew.
 They appeared healthy when I received them but after planting them they rotted and never grew.
 It was probably my mistake where they were planted them but I have good luck with other canna lilys.
 They even came up the next year when I missed digging them up in the fall.
 I wish I could say they turned out beautiful but it wasn't too be.